IBM hexadecimal floating-point: Systems that use the IBM floating-point format

-The decision for hexadecimal floating-point
+The motivation for hexadecimal floating-point

 The article "Architecture of the IBM System/360" explains the choice as being because "the frequency of pre-shift, overflow, and precision-loss post-shift on floating-point addition are substantially reduced by this choice."
 This allowed higher performance for the large System/360 models, and reduced cost for the small ones.
 The authors were aware of the potential for precision loss, but assumed that this would not be significant for 64-bit floating-point variables.
 Unfortunately, the designers seem not to have been aware of Benford's Law which means that a large proportion of numbers will suffer reduced precision.

 The book "Computer Architecture" by two of the System/360 architects quotes Sweeney's study of 1958-65 which showed that using a base greater than 2 greatly reduced the number of shifts required for alignment and normalisation, in particular the number of different shifts needed.
 They used a larger base to make the implementations run faster, and the choice of base 16 was natural given 8-bit bytes.
 The intention was that 32-bit floats would only be used for calculations that would not propagate rounding errors, and 64-bit double precision would be used for all scientific and engineering calculations.
 The initial implementation of double precision lacked a guard digit to allow proper rounding, but this was changed soon after the first customer deliveries.